-If we've sent you an IR3 return pack, you must complete the return and send it to us by 7 July 2019, unless you have an extension of time or a non-standard balance date.
+If we've sent you a message to complete your Individual income tax return - IR3 in myIR, or a paper copy by post, you must complete the return and send it to us by 7 July 2020, unless you have an extension of time or a non-standard balance date.
 If you don't need to file a return but you'd like to talk to someone about your tax situation, you can call us.

-To help you work out if you need to file an IR3, go to www.ird.govt.nz and complete the questionnaire "Work out my income tax filing options" or call us on 0800 377 774.
+To help you work out if you need to file an IR3, go to ird.govt.nz/end-of-tax-year or call us on 0800 377 774.

 If you received any other income apart from salary, wages, interest, dividends (see further information below), and/or taxable Māori authority distributions, you must file an IR3 return.
 There are some exceptions.
-If you received personal service rehabilitation payments and are an ACC client or caregiver (who received payments from the client or ACC), please read page 52.
+If you received personal service rehabilitation payments and are an ACC client or caregiver (who received payments from the client or ACC), please read page 57.

 If you had a workplace injury your employer may manage these payments instead of ACC.
-If you or your caregiver receives these payments, regardless of who makes them, you'll need to read the information on page 52.
+If you or your caregiver receives these payments, regardless of who makes them, you'll need to read the information on page 57.